Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 Tip: We found that we could top up our drinks supply, by collecting teabags from the breakfast buffet (of which later).

 On the outside wall, there was a large rectangular window at waist-level.
-It opened from the side and had a restraint fitted.
-The view was far from scenic, looking out towards a high retaining wall, underground garage access road and a block of flats looming up above it.
+It opened from the side and had a restraint.
+The view was far from scenic, looking out towards a high retaining wall, underground garage access road, and a block of flats looming up above it.
 Full-length net curtains and full-length grey curtains, matching the two-tone grey carpet, ran along the wall and wrapped around the corner towards the TV.
 These were effective at cutting out daylight.
 The boxed area around the top of the curtains had lights mounted in it.

 The double bed had a deep blue base and a thick mattress.
 It had a white sheet, duvet, and pillows with the standard Holiday Inn Express pillow menu.
-There was also a small orange cushion and a grey runner across the bed with a red trim.
+There was also a small orange cushion and a grey runner across the bed with red trim.
 A pale wood-effect headboard was attached to the wall, with a grey padded section behind the pillows.
 There was a moderate-sized shelf attached on each side, although one was occupied by a telephone.
-Each side had a plug socket and a flip out chrome reading light.
+Each side had a plug socket and a flip-out chrome reading light.
 There were also 4 lights positioned above the bed.

 Next to the bed, there was a 2 seater sofa with a dark grey base and brown cushion.
 The backrest was split between a large brown cushion with orange buttons and a smaller orange cushion with a brown button, matching the orange armrest.
 All the cushions were loose so that this could convert into a bed.
 There was a white-topped roughly triangular-shaped table on a circular chrome base.
 I found the table a little high for the sofa.
 It had a hole in the top, which would accommodate wires and there were two plug sockets in the nearby wall.

 Tip: When traveling be sure to take any necessary plug adaptors with you.